Open-Dataplatform/yggdrasil-env/README.md

 5. give it the name `argo-artifacts`

 That should be all that is needed for the minio setup for argo-workflows.

-# Testing using kind

-Create a kubernetes cluster using kind.

-    kind create cluster --config ./test/kind.yaml

-Install the nidhogg chart, which will bootstrap the rest of the process

-    helm install --create-namespace -n yggdrasil nidhogg ./nidhogg

-To see the argo, open the browser to [argo web gui](https://localhost:30080).

-To remove the cluster after test use kind delete

-    kind delete cluster

 # Known issues
 | Issue | optional |